openafs-contrib/openafs-robotest/README.md

-# AFS Robotest
+# OpenAFS robotest

-AFS Robotest is a [Robotframework][1] based test suite for OpenAFS.
+OpenAFS robotest is a [Robotframework][1] based test suite for OpenAFS.
 This test suite will install the OpenAFS binaries, setup a simple AFS cell on one or more systems, run a series of basic tests, and finally remove the AFS cell.
 The tests can be run with or without an external Kerberos realm.